restic/restic/.github/ISSUE_TEMPLATE.md

 debugging the problem by collecting information, even if it seems irrelevant to you.
 Thanks!

-If you have a question, maybe the forum at https://discourse.restic.net is a better place.
+If you have a question, the forum at https://discourse.restic.net is a better place.
+Please do not create issues for usage or documentation questions!
+We're using the GitHub issue tracker mainly for tracking bugs and feature requests.
 -->

 ## Output of `restic version`